 ATSU contributes 11 percent for salaries up to and including \$24,000 and 5 percent for salaries more than \$24,000 and up to and including the salary amount not to exceed the annual IRS compensation limit in effect for the current plan year.
 Contributions are based on regular salary and exclude overtime pay, bonuses, and any other forms of supplemental remuneration.
-Eligible employees must have least one (1) year of service (1,000 service hours or more in a 12-month period) and are vested immediately.
+Eligible employees must have least one (1) year of service (1,000 service hours or more in a 12-month period) and are vested immediately (through December 31, 2023 employees must also be age 26 or older to be eligible).
 This 403(b) tax deferred retirement plan is through Teacher's Insurance and Annuity Association (TIAA).
 Employees who met eligibility requirements at another institution of higher education may begin receiving contributions the first of the month following completion of the ATSU Retirement Plan Certification of Prior Service with Institution of Higher Education form.